 In Embassy Court we come into contact with something perhaps sadly missing from British cultural life today; a real sense of the future.
 Coates’ future was deeply and in its widest sense progressive.
 It was a future that could throw off the terrors and burdens of the Victorian and Edwardian past and today still gives us a vision of something wonderful; a world of light, space and fresh air, places in which to live and breathe, to think afresh and once more dream great dreams.

 Coates’ reputation faded post-war but his rehabilitation started in 1978 with the publication of the superbly researched and written “Wells Coates – a monograph” by Sherban Cantacuzino, then executive editor of the Architectural Review.
 A steady stream of articles in the national and architectural press followed over the years and his buildings were listed by English Heritage in an effort to prevent demolition.
 A memoir of Coates written by his daughter Laura Cohn was published in 1999 giving many insights into Coates’ life and personality.
+A later assessment of his work was published as part of RIBA’s Twentieth Century Architects series in 2012.
+“Wells Coates” by Elizabeth Darling puts him definitively in the firmament of most significant figures in British Modernism.
+This book contains rather more on Embassy Court than earlier publications.
 His flats at Lawn Road and here at Embassy Court were both lovingly restored in the first few years of this century.
 We can perhaps see his achievement now better than at any time in many a year.

 Embassy Court's Construction